30 Gut Healthy Recipes

 Probiotics

 Probiotics are mainly fermented foods that contain live beneficial bacteria.
-The gut-friendly recipes below contain each type of fermented food that is good for gut health:
+Below you will find some gut-friendly recipes below contain each type of fermented food that is good for gut health:

 Collage shoing 5 probiotic recipes made at home.